The Prairie Dog Creek watershed begins approximately 15 miles south of Sheridan and flows north

 looking at a water system.
 This subdivision is within the Prairie Dog Creek Watershed and an

-of funds would be to add this as a level I investigation to the ongoing watershed project.
-The first
+funds would be to add this as a level I investigation to the ongoing watershed project.

-option for a water supply would be to try to tie into the Sheridan area system.
-The second option
+The first option for a water supply would be to try to tie into the Sheridan area system.
+The second

 RECOMMENDED LEGISLATIVE ACTION: